 EXAM ELEMENT BASE PERI TERM

+Urine protein Yes Yes No

+Urine glucose Yes Yes No

+Urine blood Yes Yes No

+Audiogram (non-HCP) Yes Yes No

-Vision screen (visual acuity) Yes Yes No
+Visual acuity (far) Yes Yes No

 Color vision (RGY) Yes Yes No

 Color vision Yes Yes No

 Peripheral vision Yes Yes No

 Eyes (EOM) Yes Yes No

 Ears (tympanic membranes) Yes Yes No

 Cardiovascular system Yes Yes No

 Respiratory system Yes Yes No

 Abdomen Yes Yes No

 Check for inguinal or femoral hernia Yes Yes No

 Back & musculoskeletal system Yes Yes No

 Extremities Yes Yes No

 Neurological exam Yes Yes No

 Completion of OPNAV 8020/6 Yes Yes No

-For many years, this program was noted to be aimed at crane operators, railroad engineers, brakemen, riggers, and climbers.
+For many years, this program was thought to be aimed at crane operators, railroad engineers, brakemen, riggers, and climbers.
 The provisions of Reference (1) were never to have included anyone but crane operators.
 Railroad workers are covered under the provisions of NAVSUP P-300 and the portions of the Code of Federal Regulations dealing with the Federal Rail Administration.
 These are provisions addressed in the Motor Vehicle Operator, Other Than DOT physical exam (#712).
 Riggers and climbers have no specific regulatory requirement for fitness for duty physical examination.

 A physical examination by a licensed health care professional is required.
-The examination shall be in accordance with the criteria established in U.S. Department of Transportation, Federal Highway Administration, Motor Carrier Safety Regulation, 49 CFR 391, Sections 41-43.
+The examination and physical qualifications shall be in accordance with the criteria established in U.S. Department of Transportation, Federal Highway Administration, Motor Carrier Safety Regulation, 49 CFR 391, Sections 41-43.
 (Where the term "motor vehicle" is referenced in 49 CFR 391, it shall mean "crane.")
 Waivers for previously qualified operators are authorized by activity Commanding Officers after appropriate medical and management review.
 Normally, waivers are not granted for applicants that have never been previously qualified.